Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s finally here.
-After months of waiting, Samsung Galaxy Watch 4 owners can access Google Assistant directly from their wrists.
-Galaxy Watch 5 owners can now also partake in the excitement.
-The voice assistant doesn’t simply appear automatically, though, so you’ll need to jump through a few hoops to activate it.
+Google Assistant is wonderfully useful on a watch, especially if you can’t reach your phone.
+Thanks to their Wear OS backbone, both Samsung Galaxy Watch 4 and Galaxy Watch 5 lines can access Assistant.
+But the voice assistant doesn’t simply appear automatically.
+You’ll need to jump through a few hoops to activate it.
 But don’t fret; the process is involved but definitely worth the effort.
 Read on to learn how to use Google Assistant on the Samsung Galaxy Watch 4 and Galaxy Watch 5.

 Once you've installed Google Assistant on your Galaxy Watch 4 or 5, say Hey Google to summon the voice assistant.